thomasantony/orbiter-rs/README.md

 ### Building

 This addon has been tested with Rust 1.57.0 and Visual Studio 2019 Commuity Edition on Windows 10.
-It should be suffice to run `cargo build` to generate the DLL file.
+Running `cargo build` should build the project generate a DLL file.

-### Installing and Testing the addon
+### Installing and Testing the Addon

 Once you build the addon, you should have a file called `orbiter_rs.dll` in `target\i686-pc-windows-msvc\Debug`.
 Copy this file to the `Modules` folder in your Orbiter installation and rename it to `Surveyor.dll`.
 Also copy over the files in the `Config`, `Meshes` and `Scenarios` folders into the corresponding folders in your Orbiter installation.
 Launch the `SurveyorInOrbit` scenario in Orbiter and make sure that the spacecraft shows up.
 Pressing "L" should activate the retro thruster firing sequence.